ClementCaton/OllamaPY/README.md

 # OllamaPY

 OllamaPY is a Python library I did to use the Ollama API for my own projects.
-Feedback is appreciated.
+Feedback is appreciated.<br>
 It's a simple interface, nothing fancy.

 ## Documentation
-wip
+I will take the time to write a proper documentation later, but for now, you can check the ollama API documentation [Here](https://github.com/jmorganca/ollama/blob/main/docs/api.md).

 ## Installation
 Copy paste the ollama.py file in your project and import it.<br>